MakeSchool-Tutorials/Node-Reddit-Clone/P11-Vote-On-A-Post/content.md

 Let's make a plan by doing what we always do and look very carefully at what the user will be able to see and do with our app.

-Users should be able to click on up and down arrows to vote a post up or down.
-The page should not refresh and there should be some indication that you voted up.
-Once you've voted up or down once, you can't vote up or down again.
-Ideally, a user could reverse their vote down by voting up to get back to no votes, and then vote up or vise versa, but let's leave this off to the end.
+* Users should be able to click on up and down arrows to vote a post up or down.
+* The page should not refresh, and there should be some indication that you voted up.
+* Once you've voted up or down once, you can't vote up or down again.
+* Ideally, a user could reverse their vote down by voting up to get back to no votes, and then vote up or vise versa, but let's leave this until the end.

-# Submitting a Form Through AJAX
+# Submitting a Form via AJAX

-We start by adding a vote up form to our post.
-But this form, remember, needs to be submitted via AJAX without refreshing the page.
+Start by adding a vote up form to our post.
+Remember, this form, needs to be submitted via AJAX without refreshing the page!

 ```html
 <li class="list-group-item">